dantonklein/dantonklein.github.io/src/content/projects/caches.md

 ### Interfacing with real ram
 - Cache is byte-addressable and supports byte, halfword, and word reads/writes
-- Supports burst reads from the cache with a line buffer to support atomic reading
+- Supports burst reads from the cache with a line buffer to support atomic memory changes